Technology is ever-changing, but the software developer job outlook is looking better than ever with increasing high demand.

 What is a Software Developer?

-Before we jump into career aspects, you might wonder what a software developer even is.
+Before we jump into career aspects and the software developer job outlook, you might wonder what a software developer even is.
 After all, there are many kinds of developers, so understanding what each type of developer does is not instantly obvious.

 Software and Software Developers